val-town/val-town-blog/src/content/blog/deprecating-the-run-api.md

 To make an API on Val Town going forward, we recommend [HTTP vals](https://docs.val.town/types/http/).
 They use the new and wonderful web-standard [“fetch handler” API](https://blog.val.town/blog/the-api-we-forgot-to-name/).

-For anyone fond of the old Run API, we created [an adapter that mimics the Run API](https://www.val.town/v/std/rpc), in user-space, on top of the fetch handler API.
+For anyone fond of the old Run API, we created [an adapter that mimics the Run API](https://www.val.town/v/std/rpc), in userspace, on top of the fetch handler API.
 Anyone who loves the Run API can keep using it, and even customize it.

 We are excited to continue iterating on improving how APIs are built and used with you all.